AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 **Save Auto Recover Info** Unavailable during a protected session.

-***Note**: If you attempt to change a cell in a policy-protected file for which you do not have permissions to make changes, Excel displays an incorrect warning message indicating that you must remove protection from the file by using the Unprotect Sheet command.
-Using the Unprotect Sheet command does not remove policy protection from the file.*
+***Note**: If you try to change a cell in a policy-protected file without permission, Excel incorrectly warns you to use the Unprotect Sheet command to remove the protection.*

 #### PowerPoint 2010 and PowerPoint 2013 restrictions {#powerpoint-2010-and-powerpoint-2013-restrictions}